Battle of Stamford Bridge: Location

 Manuscripts C, D and E of the Anglo-Saxon Chronicle all mention Stamford Bridge by name.
-Manuscript C contains a passage which states, "Then Harold, king of the English, came upon them beyond the bridge by surprise; and there they joined battle and were fighting very hard long in the day".
+Manuscript C contains a passage which states, "Then Harold, king of the English, came upon them beyond the bridge by surprise; and there they joined battle and were fighting very hard long in the day."
 Though often interpreted to mean the main battle took place east of the Derwent River after the English army had crossed the bridge, Charles Plummer explains that the phrase "beyond the bridge" must be viewed "from the point of view of the enemy.
-To the English coming from York, they [the Norwegians] would be on the hither [near] side of the bridge".
+To the English coming from York, they [the Norwegians] would be on the hither [near] side of the bridge."
 According to Henry of Huntington, after many "fearful assaults on both sides," the English superiority in numbers forced the Norwegians "to give way but not to flee.
-Driven back beyond the river, the living crossing over the dead, they resisted stoutheartedly".
+Driven back beyond the river, the living crossing over the dead, they resisted stoutheartedly."
 Like the Chronicle account, Henry's description suggests the main battle may have been fought west of the bridge.

-The exact location of the battle site is not known for certain.
-Sources indicate that it took place along the Derwent River, where a wooden bridge crossed the water.
-There are indications of a meadow on the west side of the river and higher ground on the eastern side.
-The original bridge no longer exists, and no archaeological traces of it remain.
-The traditional locating of part of the battle at Battle Flats is based on no contemporary references.
-Statements that in the 18th century skeletons and weapons were found there have not been corroborated by modern finds.
+In 2020 Simon Richardson and John Benfield, metal detectorists, and the Battle of Stamford Bridge Heritage Society, located Viking military artifacts on the banks of the River Derwent, about a mile south of Stamford Bridge and near the village of Low Catton on the east side of the river.
+Since no similar archeological remains have been discovered near Stamford Bridge itself, they believe that these finds come from the battlefield of 1066.
+A documentary on the new finds, titled "1066: The Lost Battlefield", fronted by historian and television presenter Dan Snow, was released in September 2026.